benjohnston94/data-science-portfolio/README.md

 Hi there!

-You've come across my portfolio of data science and data analysis projects.
+You've come across my portfolio of data science projects.
 Thanks for visiting.
 Have a read and hope you enjoy.

 \- Ben